CatenaTools/catena-public-docs/features/fleet-management/match-broker.md

 ## Catena Match Broker

-The Catena default match broker implementation is an "integrated" match broker.
-It handles the minimum requirement of queuing matches produced by a matchmaker, and it also handles server capacity tracking and implements the [server manager](server-manager.md) interface for game servers.
-This gives it a holistic view of outstanding matches, running servers, and the ability to dynamically fit server capacity to match demand across multiple fleets/servers/infrastructure.
+The Catena default match broker implementation is an "integrated" match broker with the following responsibilities:

+- It handles the minimum requirement of queuing matches produced by a matchmaker.
+- It handles server capacity tracking.
+- It implements the [server manager](server-manager.md) interface for game servers.

+This gives it a holistic view of outstanding matches, running servers, and the ability to dynamically fit server capacity to match demand across multiple fleets/servers/infrastructures.
 To enable this, the Catena match broker supports filtering matches at its front-end, when selecting which <tooltip term="Allocator">allocator</tooltip> to use, and when game servers request matches.

 ### Configuration